Lapikud/ChimpBot/README.md

-# LAP-Mailchimp
+# ChimpBot
-Keeps Mailchimp up to date with the latest mail mailing list from google drive
+Synchronizes Mailchimp with the latest email addresses gathered from Google Sheets.

 # Installation
 Create a new project at https://console.developers.google.com/<br>